ilanman/Rpres_ML_2/index.md

 - For each point p, first find the average distance between p and all other points in the same cluster, $A$
 - Then find the average distance between p and all points in the nearest cluster, $B$
 - The silhouette coefficient for p is $\frac{A - B}{\max(A,B)}$
-  - Values close to 1 mean point clearly belongs to that cluster
+  - Values close to 1 mean points clearly belong to that cluster
   - Values close to 0 mean points might belong in another cluster

 ----